IDMNYU/IdeationPrototyping_A_SP23_LadyK/syllabus.md

 *   develop skills of description, research, analysis, visualization, design and critical thinking.
 *   improve writing, documentation, and presentation skills
 *   facilitate collaboration
-* 	understand what it means to develop a practice, which indicates development strides of leaps and bounds, unforseen at the onset of the process
+* 	understand what it means to develop a practice, which indicates development strides of leaps and bounds, unforeseen at the onset of the process
-*	take risks and experiment; developing a healthy sense of curosity
+*	take risks and experiment; developing a healthy sense of curiosity

 ### LEARNING OUTCOMES